music-practice-tools/music-practice-tools/pages/about.md

 Find out more or host your own on [GitHub](https://github.com/music-practice-tools/music-practice-tools).

-Here's an example tune page source:
+Here's an example page source for [this tune](http://localhost:8080/tunes/brown-eyed-girl/):

 {% raw %}